 Heading downhill to the areas that support a living community, it shouldn’t come as a surprise that a handful of Colorado’s mountain towns consistently rank as the snowiest places in the state year after year.

 Using annual averages based on weather data collected from 1991 to 2020, here’s a look at some of the snowiest towns in Colorado.
+Keep in mind that these rankings fluctuate each and every year, so just take the list as entertainment and not fact.
+We do our best to research and fact-check but the internet is a wild place :))

 1. Crested Butte, CO